detmir/recycli/README.md

 ## Use Views or ViewHolders

 In the example earlier we used classes that extends `ViewGroup` or `View` to provide `RecyclerView` with the corresponding view.
 In case of you prefer inflate views directly in `RecyclerView.ViewHolder` your can do it with `@RecyclerItemViewHolder` and `@RecyclerItemViewHolderCreator` annotations.
-See the complete example below.
+Note that `@RecyclerItemViewHolderCreator` must be a function located in companion class of `ViewHolder` See the complete example below.

 Recycler item state: